National plan to address child and youth mental health needs unveiled

 Canada’s Children’s Hospital Foundations (CCHF) is launching a groundbreaking partnership with Sobeys to address the critical need for early interventions in child and youth mental health.
 'A Family of Support' Child and Youth Mental Health Initiative will fund local mental health programs to support specific provincial needs at 13 Canadian children’s hospitals, including the Centre for Child & Adolescent Mental Health.

-Thanks to community support, the Alberta Children's Hospital Foundation is proudly partnering with Alberta Health Services in the creation of a new Centre for Child & Adolescent Mental Health, slated to open in late 2021.
+Thanks to community support, the Alberta Children's Hospital Foundation is proudly partnering with Alberta Health Services in the creation of a new Centre for Child & Adolescent Mental Health, slated to open in Fall 2022.